skarrea/HC-docs/docs/info.md

 Below is a table with the data space roles details.

-The roles description can be found at: https://docs.hdc.ntnu.no/administer-science/roles#data-space-roles
+The roles description can be found in the [relevant article of the HUNT cloud documentation.](https://docs.hdc.ntnu.no/administer-science/roles#data-space-roles)

 | Role                 | Name                 | Email                       |
 | -------------------- | -------------------- | --------------------------- |